 Please feel free to direct any questions regarding data management issues to the Research Data Steering Group at lib-rdsg@udel.edu or fill out the RDSG Consultation Request Form to schedule a consultation.

 Many funding agencies such as the National Institutes of Health (NIH) and the National Science Foundation (NSF) require that a DMP be included in the application as part of the funding process.
 But even without these requirements, having a good data management plan can be beneficial in many other ways.
 It facilitates the dissemination and sharing of research data and ensures that the data will be preserved for future use by other researchers.
-The information in this guide will provide an overview of the main concepts of data management and will include links to many useful sites.
+The information in this guide provides an overview of the main concepts of data management and includes links to many useful sites.

 Increase your research impact - Making your data available to other researchers can impact discovery and relevance of your research.